 - Customer Support: Opt for hosting providers with responsive and knowledgeable customer support to address any technical issues promptly.

 - Reviews and Reputation: Read reviews and seek recommendations to gauge the reputation and reliability of hosting providers.

 By carefully evaluating these factors and considering your specific needs and budget, you can choose a hosting provider that aligns with your Divi website’s requirements.

-Remember, investing in a reliable hosting sets the foundation for a high-performing and uninterrupted Divi experience for your visitors.
+Remember, investing in reliable hosting sets the foundation for a high-performing and uninterrupted Divi experience for your visitors.

 Implementing Caching Techniques